 Excess lost wages cover the victim’s wage loss that exceeds the monthly maximum and/or beyond the three-year limit on No-Fault wage loss benefits.
 And excess medical bills are those that exceed the No-Fault PIP medical benefits coverage limit in the auto insurance policy through which No-Fault benefits are claimed.

-Liability insurance coverage for DoorDash accident claims
+Liability insurance coverage for DoorDash accident claims in Michigan

 Michigan law requires all Michigan drivers – including delivery drivers – to carry liability insurance coverage with the following minimum limits: